 Chickpea (Cicer arietinum L.), commonly known as gram, constituted one of the major pulse crops in India, playing a vital role in the agricultural economy as a source of protein for millions.
 India remained the largest producer and consumer of chickpea, accounting for approximately 70 per cent of the global production (FAOSTAT, 2020).
 Rajasthan, with its suitable agro-climatic conditions, contributed significantly to the country's chickpea output, with Bikaner district emerging as a major chickpea-growing region due to its sandy soils and arid climate.
 Despite its potential, chickpea cultivation in the region faced multiple challenges, including limited access to quality inputs, technical knowledge gaps, and adverse climatic factors, which often resulted in lower productivity compared to national averages (Directorate of Pulses Development, 2019).

-In an effort to overcome production constraints and to enhance the productivity of pulses, several initiatives were undertaken across India, among which the Cluster Front Line Demonstration (CFLD) program gained particular importance.
-Implemented under the aegis of the National Food Security Mission, CFLDs sought to promote farmer-centric approaches by demonstrating the advantages of improved varieties, scientific crop management practices, and resource-efficient technologies directly at farmers’ fields.
+In an effort to overcome production constraints and to enhance the productivity of pulses, several initiatives were undertaken across the India, among which the CFLD program gained particular importance.
+Implemented under the aegis of the National Food Security Mission, CFLDs sought to promote farmer-centric approaches by demonstrating the advantages of improved varieties, scientific crop management , and resource-efficient technologies directly at farmers’ fields.
 Krishi Vigyan Kendras (KVKs) played a pivotal role in organizing these demonstrations, with KVK Bikaner-I being notably proactive in executing a significant number of CFLDs on chickpea in recent years.
 Despite these concerted efforts, the extent of technology adoption remained variable among the farmers, largely influenced by a combination of socio-economic, infrastructural, and knowledge-related factors that continued to hinder the desired outcomes.

-Several studies have identified key constraints hindering the adoption of improved agricultural technologies., Kour (2012) highlighted financial limitations, high input costs, and unavailability of inputs as major barriers in mustard cultivation, while Rai et al. (2012) reported a lack of technical training and the high cost of inputs as significant constraints for mustard growers.
+Several studies have identified the key constraints hindering the adoption of improved agricultural technologies.
+Kour (2012) highlighted financial limitationsand unavailability of inputs as major barriers in mustard cultivation, while Rai et al. (2012) reported a lack of technical training and the high cost of inputs as significant constraints for mustard growers.
 In the case of groundnut cultivation, Patel et al. (2016) found similar issues with high input costs, inadequate labor, and poor marketing facilities.
-Moreover, Rai et al. (2020) observed that technical knowledge gaps, wild animal infestations, and low soil fertility were major challenges faced by groundnut farmers.
+Moreover, Rai et al. (2020) observed that technical knowledge gaps, damaged by wild animal and low soil fertility were major challenges faced by groundnut farmers.
 These studies emphasize the need for improved access to inputs, better extension services, and enhanced farmer training to foster technology adoption.

 Given this background, the present study was carried out with the objective of identifying the problems experienced by beneficiary farmers in the adoption of chickpea cultivation technologies under the CFLD program and to gather their suggestions for enhancing the effectiveness of future demonstrations.
 Understanding these ground-level challenges was considered crucial for refining extension approaches, ensuring timely delivery of inputs, building farmers’ technical capacities, and fostering a more responsive and sustainable technology transfer process in the chickpea sector of arid regions like Bikaner.